linode/docs/docs/development/python/task-queue-celery-rabbitmq.md

         pip install wheel flower

-2. If you run CentOS, you need to open your firewall on Flower port (default 5555).
+2. If you run CentOS, open your firewall on the Flower port (default `5555`).
 Skip this step if you are on Debian:

     1. Get your current zone, which will normally be `public`:

             firewall-cmd --get-active-zones

-    2. Open port 5555 (change the zone according to your configuration):
+    2. Open port `5555` (or change the zone according to your configuration):

             sudo firewall-cmd --zone=public --add-port=5555/tcp --permanent